what is solar radiation?

 solar energy industry

-In the initial planning of large-scale solar PV plants, radiation sensors are crucial for solar resource evaluation.
-Long-term measurement of total solar radiation at candidate sites helps determine the area’s solar energy abundance.
+In the early planning of large solar PV plants, radiation sensors are very important.
+They help evaluate solar resources.
+Measuring total solar radiation over a long time at potential sites shows how much solar energy is available.

 Meteorological Monitoring